plerpsandplerps/Sprouting-Tales/docs/Introduction/Basics.md

 ### Player and Adventurer

 The participants other than the Guide are **Players** taking on the role of **Adventurers**.
-An Adventurer is a main character in the fictional story.
+An Adventurer is the main character in the fictional story.
 Together, the Adventurers form a **Party**, a group of allies journeying together through the fictional narrative.

 ## How to Play a Tabletop Role-playing Game

 When you are playing any Tabletop Role-playing Game, including Sprouting Tales, you are having a conversation.
-You are listening intently on the fictional story other people are creating and contributing your thoughts to this shared fiction.
+You are listening intently to the fictional story other people are creating and contributing your thoughts to this shared fiction.

 Participants build on the contributions of others and share in this experience, where the ultimate goal is entertainment.
-Therefore, each participant serves as a steward of each other participant's fun.
+Therefore, each participant serves as a steward of the other participants' fun.
 This responsibility begins and ends with respect and communication.

 ### Core Loop